 In this video we set off from Hobart — Australia’s second oldest capital city — which is packed with a wealth of Georgian, Victorian and Edwardian architecture.

 On our way up the East Coast, we explore picturesque towns and historic sites — including Richmond and Port Arthur.
-We also pay a visit to the superb Bonorong Wildlife Sanctuary to meet the furry locals, including some cute koalas and feisty Tassie Devils.
+We also pay a visit to the superb Bonorong Wildlife Sanctuary to meet the resident Tassie devils.

-Our next stop is the beautiful Tamar Valley and the town of Beaconsfield — infamous for the mining disaster of 2006.
-Then it’s on to the fabulous Cradle Mountain — Lake St Clair National Park to enjoy a walk in this world-renowned natural landscape.
+Heading inland, we drive through the beautiful Tamar Valley near Launceston, and stop in the town of Beaconsfield — infamous for the mining disaster of 2006.
+Then it’s on to the fabulous Cradle Mountain-Lake St Clair National Park to enjoy a walk in this world-renowned natural landscape.

 The tour winds its way over to the wild and woolly west coast, where we cruise up the mighty Gordon River.
-Then it’s back to Hobart in time for the weekly Salamanca Market.
+From there, we head back to Hobart in time for the weekly Salamanca Market.

 If you have questions about any of the Tasmania travel ideas or experiences featured in this episode, please don’t hesitate to contact us.